MatthewKing/VSTemplates/readme.md

 Installation
 ------------
-1. Clone the repository.
+1. Run the appropriate Powershell script from the `install` directory.
-2. Run the appropriate Powershell script from the `install` directory.
+2. That's it.
+There is no step 2.

 License and Copyright
 ---------------------